A gorgeous island full of majestic waterfalls, incredible temples, scenic rice terraces and rich culture- Bali is an experience you’ll never forget.

 Traditional Balinese Healers, also called Balian, are a sacred part of Bali and something any spiritual seeker should experience here.
 We visited Tjokorda Gede Rai, who is known as Bali’s master spiritual healer and the son of Ubud’s last king.

 Visiting a Balinese healer is a beautiful and unique experience that local Balinese consider sacred and essential- it is an honor they extend this sacred space in their culture to visitors.
 Be mindful of this and know that you are partaking in something culturally sacred that deserves utmost respect.
-Be sure to follow these tips here to honor and get the most out of your experience.
+Keep this in mind while visiting!

 2. Visit Tirta Empul

 Tirta Empul is an experience you definitely do not want to miss.
 Tirta Empul, or “holy water spring” in Balinese, was founded in 925 A.D.
 This sacred water temple is dedicated to Vishnu, the Hindu god of water and is visited by locals, visitors, and Hindus around the world to purify themselves in the sacred purification pools and their water spouts.
 It is a cleansing and calming experience you must try for yourself.

 “The water in the pools is believed to have magical powers and local Balinese come here to purify themselves under the 30 water spouts that feed the pools.” –Discover Your Indonesia: Tirta Empul Complete Guide

 3. Take a class to learn about Canang Sari and how they are made.

 Canang Sari are one of the first things that captivated me about Balinese culture, well that and the beautiful friendly welcome from the locals.